phurbalama/phurbalama/README.md

 -->
 - 🔭 I'm a Full Stack Developer
 - 🌱 I’m currently learning Spring Boot, React
-- 💰 I love learning about finance (investing & personal finance)
+- 💰 I love learning about new technology and finance (investing & personal finance)
 - ⚡ Fun fact: I love playing golf and League of Legend

 **Connect with me :**